LorkScorguar/automation/README.md

 Some scripts to play around HPE Server Automation (SA) and HPE Operations Orchestration (OO) Those scripts were tested on HPE SA 10.0x and HPE OO 10.2x and 10.5x

+# ManageIQ
+Some functions to interact with ManageIQ API.

 ## Spin
 The Spin is a low level API to manipulate objects, usefull to debug or solve conflicts in HPSA
 Spin is available by web on https://< coreIP >:1004 (you need the spin-developper certificate)